 Bedding – Many sites suggest shredded newspaper or some other form of cellulose.
 We recommend a light soil medium.
 We use a product called Pots & Plants which is a potting plant mixture.
 It is light, has a variety of materials in it, organically made in Alberta, and is reasonably priced.

-- Some of the reasons why we like soil over paper/cellulose:
+- Some of the reasons why I like soil over paper/cellulose: